MastaBaba/LoremFlickr-2/readme.md

 # LoremFlickr

 LoremFlickr provides placeholder images for every case, web or print, on almost any subject, in any size.
-Visit https://loremflickr.com to see this in action.
+Visit https://loremflickr.com for more details.

 ## How to install